Are you interested in regrowing your very own vegetables?

 - 11 Clever Ways to Save Money on Groceries

-Helpful Supplies that You May Need:
+Helpful Supplies You May Need to regrow kitchen scraps:

 - Pots — You can recycle and upcycle any type of container you have on hand!